Kuiil7/Team-Profile-Generator/README.md

 ### INSTRUCTIONS

 User will be prompted to submit user information of your choice starting with a manager, engineer, and an intern.
-A HTML page will be generated when you selecto not toadd additional roles.
-By clicking on e-mail and GitHub username will open an outside link to either your email client to send an email or a GitHub profile page to view a profile.
+A HTML page will be generated when you select not to add additional roles.
+By clicking on e-mail and GitHub username will open an outside link to your e-mail client to send an e-mail or a GitHub profile page to view a profile.

 ### START APP